Battle on Snowshoes: Prelude

 Captain Rogers was sent on a reconnaissance mission from Fort Edward northwards toward Fort Carillon on March 10, 1758.
 Lieutenant Colonel William Haviland, the fort's commander, had originally planned on 400 men taking part but reduced the number to 180, even though he had reason to believe the French knew of the expedition.
 The French had captured a man from an earlier expedition by Israel Putnam's Connecticut rangers and it was suspected that he had informed his captors of the British plans.
 Putnam's reconnaissance revealed that there were an estimated 600 Indians encamped near Fort Carillon.

-The expedition was composed mostly of men from Rogers' ranger companies, but it also included a few volunteer soldiers from the 27th (Inniskilling) Regiment.
+The expedition was composed mostly of troops of Rogers' Rangers, but it also included a few volunteer soldiers from the British Army's 27th (Enniskillen) Regiment of Foot.
 On March 13, they wore snowshoes as they marched through snow four feet deep, with a rivulet to their left and a steep mountain separating them from Lake George to their right.
 They had stopped for a three-hour break when their advance guard spotted what Rogers reported as "ninety-six, chiefly Indians".

 On March 12, Captain Louis-Philippe Le Dossu d'Hébécourt, the French commander at Fort Carillon, heard rumors from the encamped Indians that the British were nearing.
 He sent Ensign Durantaye with a company of 200 Nipissing Indians and about 20 Canadians in response to these reports, but they found nothing.
 The next day two Indian scouts reported that they had found tracks of an enemy party.
 Around noon on March 13, Durantaye led 100 men (again a mixed company of Indians and Canadians) out of the fort.
 These were followed shortly after by 200 Indians under Ensign de Langy.

 Although the two French groups joined forces, Durantaye's company was about 100 yd ahead of Langy's when they were spotted by Rogers' men.